WWXD/WorldWeb-XD/README.md

 ## How to install and use

-1. Go to any webhost of your desire (if you want a freehost, we recommend [nector.ga](http://nector.ga/)) and sign up.
+1. Go to any webhost of your desire and sign up.
 You should be getting an email with CPanel info.
+You can skip this step if you already have one.
 2. Download WorldWeb XD.
-If you want some stable software, go to the release page and press download for the .zip files
+If you want some stable software, go to the Releases page and press Download for the .zip file.
-3. Get the FTP data of your new host and upload all the files there.
+3. Get the FTP data of your host and upload all the files there.
 You can use FileZilla to do so.
 4. Make a MySQL database, and take notes of needed info.
 5. Go to your domain and follow the on-screen prompts.